amauryca/aitherapy/GITHUB_PAGES.md

 1. Open browser developer tools to check for JavaScript errors
 2. Ensure all paths in the built files are relative, not absolute
 3. Check if any API calls are failing due to CORS restrictions

+### README.md is Displayed Instead of the Application

+If GitHub Pages is showing the README.md instead of your application:

+1. Verify that the GitHub Actions workflow completed successfully
+2. Ensure your repository has the following files in the deployed directory:
+   - `.nojekyll` file to disable Jekyll processing
+   - `_config.yml` with empty theme setting
+   - No README.md or readme.md files in the deployed directory
+3. Try adding an empty file named `.nojekyll` at the root of the `gh-pages` branch

 ## Limitations on GitHub Pages